mediabots/ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl/README.md

 # ubuntu_-_lamp-kubuntu_desktop-wordpress-ssl
 Shell Script for Auto installation of LAMP(Apache,MySQL,Php),PhpMyAdmin,Kubuntu Remote Desktop,Wordpress,SSL

-This is a Shell Script(Bash) with & without UI(user interface) to automatically install all above Ubuntu packages for 18.04/Bionic version
+This is a Shell Script(Bash) with & without UI(user interface) to automatically install all above packages for Ubuntu 18.04/Bionic OS.

-If you are using an older version of Ubuntu like 16.04 or 14.04 Then Remote Desktop(XRDP) facility would not work for you.
+If you are using an older version of Ubuntu like 14.04 or 16.04 Then Remote Desktop(XRDP) facility would not work for you.

 ---